What Parents Need to Know About Lead Poisoning

 Important Steps Parents Can Take to Protect Your Children

-- Children with levels below 5 ug/dl should see a doctor for lead poisoning.
+- Children with levels above 5 ug/dl should see a doctor for lead poisoning.
 Parents are encouraged to get a second opinion if you’re not comfortable with the first diagnosis.

 - Parents with children who have a lead level above 45 ug/dl should get immediate medical attention.

 - Reduce the amount of lead found in your home.
 Contact your local health department and ask for a referral to a lead-risk assessor for lead remediation.